Themistoklis/btree/README.md

 #### Using the tree

-The library does not allocate or free anything, you will need to manage that on your side.
+The library does not allocate or free anything, you will need to manage that.

-You can't insert a node with a key that already exists in the tree, the function will return a `-EEXIST` errno.
+You can't insert a node with a key already in the tree, the function will return a `-EEXIST` errno.

 Add an item to the tree: